biocypher/biocypher/docs/installation.md

 # Configuration
 BioCypher comes with a default set of configuration parameters.
-You can overwrite them by creating a `biocypher_config.yaml` file in the root directory of your project.
+You can overwrite them by creating a `biocypher_config.yaml` file in the root directory or the `config` directory of your project.
 You only need to specify the ones you wish to override from default.
 If you want to create global user settings, you can create a `biocypher_config.yaml` in your default BioCypher user directory (as found using `appdirs.user_config_dir('biocypher')`).
 For instance, on Mac OS, this would be `~/Library/Caches/biocypher/biocypher_config.yaml`.

 Configuration files are read in the order `default -> user level -> project level`, with the later ones overriding the preceding.
 The following parameters